yschroe/chessalyzer.js/README.md

 # Changelog

+-   1.4.0:
+    -   Added ECO key tracking to the `GameTrackerBase` class.
+    -   Added optional `finish()` method that is called on the trackers after all games have been processed.
 -   1.3.2:
     -   Fixed bug in the Tracker.Tile class.
 The `cntMovesTotal` property wasn't incremented correctly when using multithreading.
 -   1.3.1: